-- 3.21 Regulators consider concerns raised with them by members of the public, other healthcare professionals and from formal referrals by the registrant's employer. - 3.22 Concerns that do not meet the threshold for an investigation will be closed at the initial assessment stage.
-In cases that meet its threshold, a regulator will open an investigation and inform the individual practitioner.
-If there is a serious immediate threat to patient safety, it may make an interim order to restrict or stop the registrant working while investigations are carried out. - 3.23 After considering the information and evidence gathered during an investigation, a regulator will close some cases with no further action.
+- 3.21 Regulators consider concerns raised with them by members of the public, other healthcare professionals and from formal referrals from the registrant's employer. - 3.22 Concerns that do not meet the threshold for an investigation will be closed at the initial assessment stage.
+In cases that do meet their threshold, a regulator will open an investigation and inform the individual practitioner.
+If there is a serious immediate threat to patient safety, they may make an interim order to restrict or stop the registrant working while investigations are carried out. - 3.23 After considering all of the information and evidence gathered in the course of an investigation some cases will be closed with no further action.
 In other cases, the regulator may give the registrant advice or a formal warning.

+More serious concerns will be referred for further consideration at a fitness to practise hearing.
-More serious concerns will be referred for further consideration at a fitness to practise hearing. - 3.24 Not all cases will result in action being taken against the healthcare professional.
-Given its specific role and remit described above, the regulator will consider whether the individual practitioner would be a continued risk to patients if they were allowed to keep practising without any restrictions.
-If the registrant has shown insight, reflected on the incident that prompted the concern and provided evidence to show the same thing is unlikely to happen again, the regulator is likely to close the matter with no further action.

-- 3.25 In some cases, a regulator may give a formal warning to a registrant if their actions were a significant departure from the standards expected in their professional guidance or code. - 3.26 Only the most serious cases may be referred to a tribunal for a hearing.
-If the registrant's fitness to practise is found to be impaired and they are a risk to patients and the public, a regulator may restrict how they practise, suspend their right to practise for a period of time or strike them off their register.
-Examples of the sorts of cases regulators will take action on range from sexual assault or indecency to knowingly practising without an active licence/registration.
-See below for more examples. - 3.27 The regulator will apply its own specific rules and thresholds when it decides whether to carry out a fitness to practise investigation.
-If a concern doesn't suggest a registrant's ongoing fitness to practise is impaired, the regulator will not investigate. - 3.28 You can out find more about how regulators investigate concerns and what actions they can take for the following healthcare professionals: - doctors - dentists - nurses and midwives - healthcare professionals regulated by the HCPC.
+- 3.24 Not all cases will result in action being taken against the healthcare professional.
+Given their specific role and remit described above, the regulator will consider whether the individual practitioner is a continued risk to patients if they are allowed to keep practising without any restrictions.
+If the registrant has shown insight, reflected on the incident that prompted the concern and provided evidence to show the same thing is unlikely to happen again, the regulator is likely to close the matter with no further action. - 3.25 In some cases, a regulator may give a formal warning to a registrant if their actions were a significant departure from the standards expected in their professional guidance or code. - 3.26 Only the most serious cases may be referred to a tribunal for a hearing.
+If the registrant's fitness to practise is found to be impaired and they are a risk to patients and the public a regulator may restrict how they practise, suspend their right to practise for a period of time or strike them off their register.
+Examples of the sorts of cases regulators will take action range from sexual assault or indecency to knowingly practising without an active licence/registration.
+See below for more examples. - 3.27 The regulator will apply their own specific rules and thresholds in deciding whether to carry out a fitness to practise investigation.
+If a concern doesn't suggest a registrant's ongoing fitness to practise may be impaired, the regulator won't investigate. - 3.28 You can out find more about how regulators investigate concerns and what actions they can take for the following healthcare professionals: - doctors - nurses and midwives - dentists - healthcare professionals regulated by the HCPC.